-- Drink plenty of water while taking valaciclovir, to keep your kidneys working well (unless your doctor advises you otherwise).
+- Drink plenty of water while taking valaciclovir to keep your kidneys working well (unless your doctor advises you otherwise).
 This is especially important for older adults.

 Precautions – before taking valaciclovir

-- Are you are taking or using any other medicines.
-This includes any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines?
+- Are you are taking or using any other medicines?
+This includes any medicines you buy without a prescription, such as herbal and complementary medicines.